Dementia Guidance

 Free Library Books designed Specially to share with People with Dementia

-There is a series of 15 books designed to help people with Dementia and their carers share past experiences.
+There is a series of 15 books designed to help people with Dementia and their carers share past experiences under the "Pictures to Series" section.
 Your local library can loan them to you free of charge.
 There is no limit to the time that you can borrow the books and there will not be any penalties if they are returned with any accidental damage.

 Incontinence